robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Extended variable assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.7, it is possible to set attributes of
+It is possible to set attributes of
 objects stored to scalar variables using `keyword return values`__ and
 a variation of the `extended variable syntax`_.
 Assuming we have
 variable `${OBJECT}` from the previous examples, attributes could